mohittilala/Recharge-App-Python-MySQL-/README.md

 ## Overview

-It is GUI application.
-It is based on local mysql server and written in python.
-We have implemented many functionalities which is similar to the online recharge apps.
+It is GUI application based on local mysql server and written in python.
+Application has many functionalities which is similar to the online recharge apps.
+There is both admin side and user side in it.

 ## Prerequisites